zopencommunity/meta/docs/Guides/CommonSolutions.md

 # Displaying compile commands in the build output
 When building projects, it can be helpful to see the actual compile commands being executed.
 This can aid in understanding the build process, diagnosing issues, or debugging.
 The zopen build tool provides an option, -vv, for very verbose output.
 By using this option with the zopen build command, you can enable the display of the compile commands.

 Internally, zopen sets the `V` and `VERBOSE` environment variables to 1 when the -vv option is specified.
-GNU Make, and other build systems, respects these variables and display the executed commands during the build process.
+GNU Make, and other build systems, respect these variables and display the executed commands during the build process.

 ```
 zopen build -vv